dojo/framework/src/widget-core/README.md

 #### `d`

-`d` is thse canonical mechanism for `dojo-widgets` to express a widget hierarchical structure using either Dojo widget factories or Hyperscript.
+`d` is the canonical mechanism for `dojo-widgets` to express a widget hierarchical structure using either Dojo widget factories or Hyperscript.

 It is imported by:

 ```ts
 import d from 'dojo-widgets/d';
 ```